Ping (golf): Later years

 In 1966, Solheim had an idea for a new putter flash in his mind.
 As he was unable to find a piece of paper, the design for his new putter was sketched on the dust cover of a 78 RPM record.
 After Solheim had finalized the design, he was still in need for a name.
 Solheim's wife Louise suggested the name "Answer" for the new putter as it "was an answer for the vexing problems in putting".
 As the name "Answer" would be too long to fit on the putter, the name was shortened to just "Anser".
 Additionally, without a W, Anser could be trademarked.

 PING faced a major obstacle at the end of 1966 as the USGA, golf's governing body for rules and equipment, outlawed all PING putters other than the Anser for tournament and handicap play.
 The decision came as the other PING models had a special bend in the shaft located under the grip which was thought to give players a special advantage in the putting stroke.

 Acceptance came when Julius Boros won the PGA Tour's Phoenix Open, using Solheim's "Anser" putter in early 1967.
-Later that year, Solheim resigned from G.E., moved his business from his garage to a factory and establish Karsten Manufacturing Corporation (KMC) makers of the Ping brand of clubs in Phoenix, Arizona.
+Later that year, Solheim resigned from G.E., moved his business from his garage to a factory and established Karsten Manufacturing Corporation (KMC) makers of the Ping brand of clubs in Phoenix, Arizona.
 The patent for the PING Anser putter came on March 21, 1967.
 The first major championship to be won using a PING putter came in 1969 at the Masters.
 In 1969, Ping introduced irons based on the same principle of perimeter weighting, and these were quickly successful.
 The other golf equipment manufacturers soon followed Ping's innovations, which became industry standards.
 The last major innovation by PING during the 1960s came with K1 stainless cast steel iron set.